arnoldt100/anansi/documentation/source/Classes/TaskGroupFactory.cpp.rst

 Operators
 ^^^^^^^^^

-.. function:: TaskGroup& TaskGroup::operator=( TaskGroup const & other) = delete
+.. function:: TaskGroupFactory& TaskGroupFactory::operator=( TaskGroupFactory const & other)

     The assignment operator.

-.. function:: TaskGroup& TaskGroup::operator=( TaskGroup && other)
+.. function:: TaskGroupFactory& TaskGroupFactory::operator=( TaskGroupFactory && other)

     The assignment-move operator.